Ntrmal/CDAC_2025/README.md

-# School Responsive Webpage
+# 💼 Private Consultation Website

-This is a responsive school website built using **HTML**, **CSS**, and **Bootstrap**.
-It is designed to provide a clean and modern user interface for a school's online presence, accessible across all device types.
+This is a responsive website for a **private consultation business**, built using **HTML**, **CSS**, and **Bootstrap 5**.
+The site is designed to present services professionally and ensure accessibility across all devices.

-## 📌 Features
+## 🌟 Features

+- Modern and responsive design
-- Fully responsive layout using Bootstrap Grid
+- Professional layout for consulting services
-- Homepage with welcome message and school highlights
+- Homepage with introduction and call to action
-- About section with school vision/mission
+- About section with company background or consultant profile
-- Gallery section
+- Services section outlining offerings
-- Contact form
-- Navigation bar with responsive dropdown
+- Sticky navigation bar and footer with contact/social links
-- Footer with contact details and social media icons

-## 🛠️ Technologies Used

-- HTML5
-- CSS3
-- Bootstrap 5

 ## 🚀 Getting Started

-To view or edit this project locally:
+To run this project locally:

 1. Clone the repository: